A Common Food Ingredient: A Trigger For Autoimmune Disease

 How do you know if you are susceptible to celiac disease if you haven’t had a genetic test?
 You don’t.
-How do you know if this ingredient is in a food?
+How do you know if this ingredient is in food?
 You don’t.

 Cause for concern

 Celiac disease is on the rise.
-About forty percent of the population carry a gene that puts them at risk for celiac disease.
+About forty percent of the population carries a gene that puts them at risk for celiac disease.
 Of that 40%, about 5% will go on to develop active celiac disease.
 The problem is, we don’t know who will be in that 5%.
 Could MTG put them there?

 A call for change

-Because of the potential health risk to so many people, several scientists and regulatory authorities have called for declaration of MTG on labels.
+Because of the potential health risk to so many people, several scientists and regulatory authorities have called for the declaration of MTG on labels.

-The information in the research paper is alarming .
+The information in the research paper is alarming.
 It introduces us to MTG, an undeclared ingredient that increases the immune potential of gluten ( it makes it more likely to cause a reaction).
-In susceptible individuals this may be a trigger to activate celiac disease, a lifelong autoimmune condition.
+In susceptible individuals, this may be a trigger to activate celiac disease, a lifelong autoimmune condition.